Capping direct payments – a modest proposal

 Capping of direct payments is not the only instrument proposed by the Commission to allocate more support to small and medium-sized farms.
 In addition to a mandatory ‘basic income support for sustainability’, the Commission CAP proposal would also require Member States to introduce a ‘complementary redistributive income support for sustainability’.
 This redistributive payment is currently voluntary under the 2014-2020 CAP.

 Under the current CAP, the redistributive payment is applied by 9 Member States: BE-Wallonia, BG, DE, FR, HR, LT, PL, RO and UK-Wales.
-The financial allocation to the scheme takes up from 0.5% to 15% of the Member States national ceiling for direct payments.… Read the rest
+The financial allocation to the scheme takes up from 0.5% to 15% of the Member States national ceiling for direct payments.
+The payment aims at achieving a more effective income support for smaller farmers by granting an extra payment per hectare for the first hectares below a certain threshold.

 How Member States are implementing the new CAP

 All the focus last week was on the publication of the Commission Communication on the Future of Food and Farming.
 This document has been greeted with both curiosity (concerning the potential of the proposed new mode of delivery and governance to deliver both simplification of the CAP as well as improved targeting and results on the ground) and criticism (from farm groups worried that it eliminates the ‘common’ in the Common Agricultural Policy and environmental groups worried that it could facilitate the continued transfer of a large chunk of the EU budget to farmers with no questions asked).
-It will take some time to tease out its full implications, and this is something I will return to on this blog in the future.… Read the rest
+It will take some time to tease out its full implications, and this is something I will return to on this blog in the future.

 Implications of the new redistributive payment